Washington Governor Inslee withdraws bid for U.S. Democratic presidential nomination

 Several other Democratic candidates, including front-runner Joe Biden, have outlined similar goals of eliminating U.S. emissions of the greenhouse gases scientists blame for the effects of climate change, like sea level rise, droughts, floods and more frequent powerful storms.

-“I’m not endorsing any candidate tonight,” he added.
-“We have to beat Donald Trump.
-We have to be unified.”

-Inslee said he would have further statements on Thursday about his intentions for the future.

-Reporting by Lisa Lambert and Mohammad Zargham; Writing by David Alexander; Editing by Peter Cooney
+Reporting by Lisa Lambert, Mohammad Zargham and Sharon Bernstein; Writing by David Alexander and Sharon Bernstein; Editing by Peter Cooney and Michael Perry